stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 ### Implementation

-The following sections cover support for some of the remaining use-cases that can be easily refactored into the new framework.
+The following sections cover some of the remaining use-cases that can be easily plugged into the new framework at this stage.

 #### String